SlimefunReloadingProject/RykenSlimeCustomizer-Wiki/en-us/plugin/comparison.md

 ## Research class

-rsc can customize the **game coins** required to unlock the research, but sc cannot
+rsc can customize the **Vault economy** required to unlock the research, but sc cannot

 ## Script class